 2. Get pre-approved

 Thanks to the internet, you can get pre-approved for a mortgage in minutes.
-Getting a pre-approval is an essential step before shopping for or making an offer on a house.
+Getting a pre-approval is an essential step before shopping for or making an offer on the house.

-It can show what you can afford (based off of your credit score, income, and debt), set you up for success in realtors’ and sellers’ eyes, and create a better, smoother mortgage process when the time comes.
+It can show what you can afford (based on your credit score, income, and debt), set you up for success in realtors’ and sellers’ eyes, and create a better, smoother mortgage process when the time comes.